top of page

 Artists of Wo/Manhouse 2022

-Nineteen amazing New Mexico artists across the gender spectrum will participate in the project.
+Nineteen amazing New Mexico artists across the gender spectrum participated in the project.

-This was a highly competitive selection process with over ninety outstanding artist proposals.
+This was a highly competitive selection process with over 90 outstanding artist proposals.

-The artists will transform each room of the house into explorations of what the “home” represents.
+The selected artists transformed each room of the house into explorations of what the “home” represents.
 Tackling issues of gender identity and expectation; parenting issues; abuse; cultural prejudice; socioeconomic constraints; the modern family;

 and many other themes related to domesticity.

-Historic Womanhouse performances and new skits will be incorporated under the direction of Judy Chicago.
+Historic Womanhouse and new performances were incorporated under the direction of Judy Chicago.

-Performances will occur every Saturday for the duration of the exhibition.
+Performances occurred every Saturday for the duration of the exhibition.

 The Artists of Wo/Manhouse 2022